zeyus/cds-spatial-exam/README.md

 ### UI

 This project uses [SvelteKit](https://kit.svelte.dev/) as the framework for the web application.
 The application is written in [TypeScript](https://www.typescriptlang.org/).
-The UI is written in [Svelte](https://svelte.dev/), and uses the [Svelte Material UI](https://sveltematerialui.com/) component library.
+The UI is written in [Svelte](https://svelte.dev/), and uses the [Flowbite Svelte](https://flowbite-svelte.com/) component library.

 ### Map